 Government Finance statistics division is responsible for compilation of all quarterly and annual transactions of general government sector, non-financial accounts of general government sector, quarterly financial accounts and balance sheets of general government, government debt.

-The Methodology and Quality division is responsible for the first Employment (flash) estimate, first GDP (flash) estimate and second estimate by the production approach, also for seasonal adjustment of all required quarterly NA data.
+Methodology and Data Science group is responsible for the first Employment (flash) estimate, first GDP (flash) estimate and second estimate by the production approach, also for seasonal adjustment of all required quarterly NA data.

 The bank of Lithuania is responsible for compilation of Balance of Payments statistics, quarterly and annual financial accounts and balance sheets for all institutional sectors.